Suzanne A. Rogers: Career

 Rogers is the founder of one of Canada's best-known fundraiser series, Suzanne Rogers Presents, which has partnered with designers including Oscar de la Renta, Marchesa, Zac Posen, Diane von Fürstenberg and Victoria Beckham.
 She has also provided support to Toronto's Ryerson University, Faculty of Communication and Design.
 In October 2016, Ryerson University founded the Suzanne Rogers Fashion Institute (SRFI) after a $1 million donation from the Edward and Suzanne Rogers Foundation to Ryerson's Faculty of Communication and Design, in addition to the SRFI Fellowship program for the faculty's students.

 SRFI has supported over a dozen third- and fourth-year fashion design students by eliminating financial barriers, providing mentorship and funding.
 SRFI Director Robert Ott has called the program “the entry ticket to international opportunities and success”.
 Rogers also established the "Suzanne Rogers Designer Grant for International Development".
 Past recipients include Greta Constantine and Sid Neigum.
 Rogers also funded the $25,000 Suzanne Rogers Award for Most Promising New Label at the Toronto Fashion Incubator's annual gala.

+Rogers has been recognized for “her immeasurable contributions to the fashion industry both in Canada and abroad” by the Royal Ontario Museum, one of Canada's leading cultural institutions.
+Rogers was presented with the museum’s inaugural Immortal Award, which is to be given annually in tribute of a trailblazer whose creativity and tenacity has forever changed their field.
+Coverage of the award in Canadian media, described her as "one of Canada's most visible champions of fashion and philanthropy" and noted her work in philanthropy and fashion, including her support for emerging designers, her involvement with the Suzanne Rogers Fashion Institute, and her contributions to children’s charities.
+Rogers received the award at the ROM’s 2025 Immortal Gala: The Art of Fashion.
+The event, hosted by journalist Lisa LaFlamme, included a tribute film by Barry Avrich and remarks by designer Kirk Pickersgill of Greta Constantine.